shivashant25/Threat-Protection-with-XDR/Labguide/lab2_kql_queries.md

 1. Close the settings page by selecting the 'X' on the upper right of the page to go back to the **Environment settings** and select the '>' to the left of your subscription.

-1. Select the Log Analytics workspace you created earlier *uniquenameDefender* to review the available options and pricing.
+1. Select the Log Analytics workspace *loganalyticworkspace* to review the available options and pricing.

 1. Select **Enable all** (to the right of Select Defender plan) and then select **Save**.
-Wait for the *"Microsoft Defender plan for workspace uniquenameDefender was saved successfully!"* notification to appear.
+Wait for the *"Microsoft Defender plan for workspace loganalyticworkspace was saved successfully!"* notification to appear.

     ![Picture 1](./media/SC-200-img333.png)